csiro-robotics/shc_tutorials/troubleshooting.md

 ---

-**Problem:** When launching SHC, you get an error saying, "could not open port: Device or resource busy".
+**Problem:** When launching OpenSHC, you get an error saying, "could not open port: Device or resource busy".

 **Solution:** Wait for some time and run the launch file again.
 If you are running the CSIRO Pi Hat this can be a sign that bluetooth was not disabled correctly, check you've followed all steps and try again.